feedzai/pdb/README.md

 .updateEntity(DbEntity entity)
 - Synchronizes the entity representation with the table in the database.
-- If schema policy is set to drop-create the whole table is droped and created again.
+- If schema policy is set to drop-create the whole table is dropped and created again.
 ```

 Another mechanism to alter table is by using the AlterColumn expression creation and the executeUpdate method provided by the database engine.